Kakinada Port–Lokmanya Tilak Terminus Express: Coaches

-The 17221 / 22 Kakinada Port–Lokmanya Tilak Terminus Express has two AC 2 tier, two AC 3 tier, six sleeper class, six general unreserved & two SLR (seating with luggage rake) coaches.
+The 17221 / 22 Kakinada Port–Lokmanya Tilak Terminus Express has two AC 2 tier, seven AC 3 tier, six sleeper class, six general unreserved and two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 17221 Kakinada Port–Lokmanya Tilak Terminus Express covers the distance of 1296 km in 26 hours 20 mins (49 km/hr) & in 25 hours 05 mins as the 17222 Lokmanya Tilak Terminus–Kakinada Port Express (52 km/hr).
+The 17221 Kakinada Port–Lokmanya Tilak Terminus Express covers the distance of 1296 km in 26 hours 20 mins (49 km/h) and in 25 hours 05 mins as the 17222 Lokmanya Tilak Terminus–Kakinada Port Express (52 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.